Baltimore Salt Water Pool Installation

 Salt Water Pool Conversion

-If you’re considering a salt water pool conversion, give Woodfield Outdoors a call for a project estimate.
+If you’re tired of the chlorine smell permeating your house after a pool party, consider a salt water pool conversion.
+We simply install the salt water pool system to convert your pool from chlorine to saltwater.
 A salt chlorine generator works best with fiberglass pools, but also works with concrete pools with a tiled interior surface, and vinyl liner pools with polymer wall panels.
 We can make sure you get the right salt chlorine generator for your pool, and handle the installation, which involves a good bit of electrical work.

 We test your water before adding any salt, to ensure we add the right amount, but not too much.
 Then we’ll add the appropriate amount of salt – we use only sodium chloride (NaCl) salt that is greater than 99% pure.
 This is common food grade salt or water softener salt and is usually available in 40-80 pound bags.
 We DO NOT use rock salt, salt with anti-caking additives, or iodized salt.

-It may take 2 to 3 days of testing the water to find the ideal setting for your pool, but after that, the salt chlorine generator should only need minor, infrequent adjustments.
+It may take 2-3 days of testing the water to find the ideal setting for your pool, but after that, the salt chlorine generator should only need minor, infrequent adjustments.

 It’s important to note that salt water pool water needs to be tested more frequently, to make sure the chlorine levels don’t creep up too high.
 Salt water pools also tend to have a faster calcium buildup, so it’s important to monitor pH levels and add muriatic acid as needed.
-Our pool care team can handle all of the testing and chemical additives for you.
+If we installed your pool, our pool care team can handle all of the testing and chemical additives for you.

-Woodfield Outdoors has been in business as a swimming pool contractor and landscape designer for more than 25 years, and we stand behind our workmanship.
-We offer quality inground pool installation and pool decking installation to Maryland in the following areas: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Cecil County, Harford County, Howard County.
+You can trust the team at Woodfield to provide you with an exceptional inground pool design and installation.
+We’ve been in business as a swimming pool contractor and landscape designer for more than 25 years, and we stand behind our workmanship.
+We offer quality inground pool installation and pool decking installation to Maryland homeowners in the following areas: Anne Arundel County, Baltimore City, Baltimore County, Carroll County, Cecil County, Harford County, and Howard County.
 Call us today at 443-299-6500 or use our contact form to schedule a project estimate.